-Box 3a.
-Total Net Capital Gain (Loss) From Passive Activities
+Box 3.
+Net Capital Gain (Loss) From Passive Activities

 Limited partners only.
-The net capital gain (loss) for the entire year, reported in box 3a, is treated as being from a trade or business that is a single passive activity.
-If a net capital gain is reported in box 3a, report the gain on Schedule D (Form 1040), line 12, column (f).
-If a loss is reported in box 3a, report the loss following the Form 8582 instructions to figure how much of the loss can be reported on Schedule D, line 12, column (f).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4.
+The net capital gain (loss) reported in box 3, is treated as being from a trade or business that is a single passive activity.
+If a net capital gain is reported in box 3, report the gain on Schedule D (Form 1040), line 12, column (f).
+If a loss is reported in box 3, report the loss following the Form 8582 instructions to figure how much of the loss can be reported on Schedule D (Form 1040), line 12, column (f).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.